Floating

 Image source: Warby Parker

-The transactional eCommerce email thanks the customer for their order and informs them of the products they picked.
+The transactional ecommerce email thanks the customer for their order and informs them of the products they picked.
 The product imagery and names are a great touch-up for an order confirmation email.
 They could have been more informative about order numbers, shipping information, and support details, though.

 Key Takeaways